Degenerator (MEME) Market Capitalization Achieves $913,535.72

-Degenerator (CURRENCY:MEME) traded 2.8% lower against the dollar during the 24 hour period ending at 9:00 AM E.T. on November 11th.
-Over the last seven days, Degenerator has traded flat against the dollar.
-Degenerator has a market cap of $913,535.72 and approximately $120,479.00 worth of Degenerator was traded on exchanges in the last 24 hours.
-One Degenerator coin can currently be purchased for $32.63 or 0.00275990 BTC on cryptocurrency exchanges.
+Degenerator (CURRENCY:MEME) traded down 2.8% against the US dollar during the 24-hour period ending at 23:00 PM Eastern on November 12th.
+During the last seven days, Degenerator has traded flat against the US dollar.
+Degenerator has a market cap of $913,535.72 and approximately $120,479.00 worth of Degenerator was traded on exchanges in the last day.
+One Degenerator coin can currently be bought for $32.63 or 0.00275990 BTC on major exchanges.

 - Meme (MEME) traded 1.3% lower against the dollar and now trades at $409.51 or 0.00754320 BTC.